New Runners’ Program

-The cost of the program for new participants is $65 and includes the entry fee for the Mebane on the Move 5K, a one year membership to the Mebane Running Club and all of the program components.
-Current MRC members can join the Program for $50.
-(Note our very affordable program fee.
-Comparable programs in the area can cost $85 or more!)
+The cost of the program for new participants is $75 and includes the entry fee for the Mebane on the Move 5K, a one year membership to the Mebane Running Club and all of the program components.
+Current MRC members can join the Program for $60.

 I really want to do this.
 How do I make sure I have a spot?